Wild campers breach coronavirus restrictions in North Yorkshire | ITV News

 An officer from North Yorkshire Police also attended due to the breach of coronavirus restrictions.

-It's understood by ITV News Tyne Tees that two of them had travelled from South Yorkshire.
+It's understood by ITV that two of them had travelled from South Yorkshire.

 Safety advice was given from Coastguard Rescue Officers due to the dangerous location of their tent, especially with recent landslips - and they've used this as a reminder to people to stick to designated footpaths on The Cleveland Way.